UniversalTaco/CBSE_8C_Magazine/README.md

               Another visual overhaul!
 Made many optimizations and improved compatibility even more.
               Added Music and Disclaimer page!

-  25/2/2024 - Added a description of each student!
+  25/2/2024 - Added a description of each student and a class overview, probs the final version!